beancount/fava/fava/help/filters.md

   `"`) if it contains spaces and can either be simply a string or a regular expression that matches the attribute.
 The regular expression matching is case insensitive.
-- Filter entries using a `FROM` expression as supported by the Beancount Query Language: `from:'year = 2012'`.
 - Filter for entries having certain metadata values: `statement:".*pdf"`.
 Note that if the entry has an attribute of the same name as the metadata key, the filter will apply to the entry attribute, not the metadata value.